mattermost/docs/source/administration/overview-tech.md

 #### Archiving and Search

+- Search historical messages and comments with filtering by sender and channel
+- View recent mentions of your name, username, nickname, and custom search terms
 - Import Slack user accounts and channel archives
-- Search public and private channels for historical messages and comments
-- View recent mentions of your name, username, nickname, and custom search terms

 #### Anywhere Access

-- Use Mattermost from web-enabled PCs and phones
+- Native apps on iOS, Android, Windows, Linux and Mac, plus desktop and mobile web experience
 - Attach sound, video and image files from mobile devices
 - Define team-specific branding and color themes across your devices